 “Nations rage, kingdoms topple.”
 (46:7)

 Anger is not a good emotion for a leader.
 Anger clouds the mind and perverts judgement.
 Angry people make poor decisions, leading to poor outcomes.
 Anger is a volcano – showy, frightening, and generally destructive.
-Good may come from volcanic anger, but only after a long cooling off period.
-Hawaii of course was built by a volcano, but the beautiful fertile volcanic soil took eons to form.
-Volcanic anger can lead to Pompeii, Minoa, and Montserrat, which never recovered, and to Mount St. Helens, which exacted a toll of over $1 billion in damage to industry, massive environmental damage, and 57 human lives.
+Volcanic anger led to the annihilation of Pompeii, Minoa, and Montserrat.
+It led to Mount St. Helens, which exacted a toll of over $1 billion in damage to industry, massive environmental damage, and 57 human lives.
 A good leader knows how to calm rage before it reaches destructive proportions.